We independently score every subscription. We may earn a commission through links โ€” it never changes our picks.

 Is Xbox Game Pass Worth It in 2026?

-Xbox Game Pass offers hundreds of games including day-one first-party titles, but price increases and tier confusion make it harder to recommend blindly.
+Xbox Game Pass offers hundreds of games including day-one first-party titles, but a 2026 tier overhaul, the Ultimate price hike, and the Call of Duty change make it harder to recommend blindly.

 Is Xbox Game Pass Worth It in 2026?